 Linear regression is best for when "you are looking at predicting your value or predicting a class," said Shekhar Vemuri, CTO of technology service company Clairvoyant, based in Chandler, Ariz.
-"The quintessential example is credit scoring, or will a student pass or fail a class -- mostly answers that lots of enterprises need projected that come down to, 'Is this going to happen or not?'"

 A decision tree algorithm takes data and graphs it out in branches to show the possible outcomes of a variety of decisions.
 Decision trees classify response variables and predict response variables based on past decisions.

 Decision trees are a visual method of mapping out decisions.
 Their results are easy to explain and can be accessible to citizen data scientists.
 A decision tree algorithm maps out various decisions and their likely impact on an end result and can even be used with incomplete data sets.

 Decision trees, due to their long-tail visuals, work best for small data sets, low-stakes decisions and concrete variables.
 Because of this, common decision tree use cases involve augmenting option pricing -- from mortgage lenders classifying borrowers to product management teams quantifying the shift in market that would occur if they changed a major ingredient.

 Decision trees remain popular because they can outline multiple outcomes and tests without requiring data scientists to deploy multiple algorithms, said Jeff Fried, director of product management for InterSystems, a software company based in Cambridge, Mass.